No Code Attached Yet bug

 Additional comments

 To top it off, obviously, if in the options you put to only display "1" article, of course it loads super fast because it only loads 1 article, correctly.
 You put "20" articles?
 It displays quite fast because it only loads 20 articles, correctly.
 You put "0" articles?
-It loads incredibly slow because it loads all 432 articles (and then it correctly shows 0 at the end of the loading).
+It loads incredibly slow because it loads all 432 articles in the background (and then showing 0 at the end of the loading).
 This can't be intended behavior.

 PS: You may ask, why would you want to input 0 articles in the first place?
-Well, it could be useful for cases when you might want to only display the description of the category, or if you want to display the category items via other means (content plugins or modules) and you don't want to display them natively.
+Well, it could be useful for cases when you might want to only display the description of the category, or if you want to display the articles via other means (content plugins or modules) and you don't want to display them natively.
 Plus, the use case shouldn't even matter, it's just a wrong/flawed behavior regardless.
-Also, this wasn't an issue back in the Joomla 1.5 days.

 avatar AndySDH AndySDH - open - 8 Nov 2017